Occupation of Iraq (2003–2011): Situation in and around Baghdad

 Also in the capital, a group of laborers were kidnapped in the morning of 9 November 2006; five bodies were recovered later in the Doura neighborhood, but at least one other body was found in Baghdad that day.
 Gunmen also killed a police colonel and his driver in the east of the city.
 And just outside town, police arrested two people in a raid and discovered one corpse.

 On 10 November, Iraqi police recovered 18 bullet-riddled bodies in various neighborhoods around the capital which the police were unable to identify.
 The following day, two bombs planted in an outdoor market in central Baghdad exploded around noon, killing six and wounded 32 people.
 A car bomb and a roadside bomb were detonated five minutes apart in the market, which is in an area close to Baghdad's main commercial center.
 The US military said it has put up a $50,000 reward for anyone who helps find an American soldier kidnapped in Baghdad.
 The 42-year-old Army Reserve specialist, Ahmed al-Taie, was abducted on 23 October when he left the Green Zone, the heavily fortified section where the United States maintains its headquarters, to visit his Iraqi wife and family.

-A suicide bomber killed 40 Iraqis and wounded 70 on 12 November 2006 morning outside the national police headquarters' recruitment center in western Baghdad, an emergency police official said.
+A suicide bomber killed 40 Iraqis and wounded 70 on 12 November 2006 outside the national police headquarters' recruitment center in western Baghdad, an emergency police official said.
 They were among dozens of men waiting to join the police force in the Qadessiya district when a suicide bomber detonated an explosives belt.
 In central Baghdad, a car bomb and roadside bomb killed four Iraqi civilians and wounded 10 near the Interior Ministry complex.
 And in the Karrada district of central Baghdad, one Iraqi was killed and five were wounded when a car bomb exploded near an outdoor market 12 November 2006 morning.
 Gunmen shot dead an Iraqi officer with the new Iraqi intelligence system as he was walking towards his parked car in the southwestern Baghdad neighborhood of Bayaa.
 Two civilians were killed and four more were wounded when a roadside bomb hit a car in the eastern Baghdad neighborhood of Zayuna.